 1. Invest for the long term and stick to it

 What do we learn from all these movements and figures?
 We learn that investing for the long term is the best strategy.
-This applies when prices are falling, and it applies when prices are rising.
+For stocks, that’s preferably ten years or longer.
+This applies when prices fall, and it applies when prices rise.

 If you look through the peaks and troughs, you’ll see that the average return of a global stock portfolio has been around 8% per year over the past decades.